 How Common Is The Experience Of Loneliness?

 The American Psychological Association reports, “Approximately 42.6 million adults over age 45 in the United States are estimated to be suffering from chronic loneliness, according to AARP’s Loneliness Study.
-In addition, the most recent U.S. census data shows more than a quarter of the population lives alone, more than half of the population is unmarried and, since the previous census, marriage rates and the number of children per
+In addition, the most recent U.S. census data shows more than a quarter of the population lives alone, more than half of the population is unmarried and, since the previous census, marriage rates and the number of children per household have declined.”

 6 Ways Loneliness Can Mess With Your Health

 1. Increases Risk Of Premature Mortality

 Chronic loneliness may reduce an individual’s life expectancy.
 Studies have found that people who socialize regularly have a 50 percent reduced risk of premature mortality.
 According to research published by Julianne Holt-Lunstad, “These findings indicate that the influence of social relationships on the risk of death are comparable with well-established risk factors for mortality such as smoking and alcohol consumption and exceed the influence of other risk factors such as physical inactivity and obesity.”